 As you might expect, the Mirror Cabinet did not survive the War and took years to restore, but the final result is amazing.

-After our tour we had free time before heading back to the ship.
-We spent some time looking around the town (check out our Wurzburg gallery for the photos) and finally ended up bridging – a local tradition of enjoying a glass of wine and a fabulous view atop a Tauber bridge.
+After our tour, we had free time before heading back to the ship.
+We spent some time looking around the town and finally ended up bridging – a local tradition of enjoying a glass of wine and a fabulous view atop a Tauber bridge.

 To inspire us for tomorrow morning's visit to Wertheim, a city famous for its glass, tonight's entertainment was a fascinating glass blowing demonstration by a Wertheim resident named Hans Ittig, who comes from a family with 150 years of glass making experience.
 He had great stage presence and made us laugh a lot.
 It became even more fun when he invited our new English friend Fi (short for Fiona) to help him.